kraemr/simple-pnglib/README.md

 ## How to use:

-`gcc yourfile.c pnglib.dll zlib.dll`
+`gcc yourfile.c pnglib.dll zlib.dll -lm`

 or

-`gcc yourfile.c pnglib.c -lz`
+`gcc yourfile.c pnglib.c -lz -lm`

 or

-`gcc yourfile.c pnglib.so zlib.so`
+`gcc yourfile.c pnglib.so zlib.so -lm`

 there are some example on how to use it in a program in example.c